py5coding/py5book/content/osx_users.md

 ```

 This changes how Jupyter executes later notebook cells to allow GUI windows to
-open and be useable.
+open and be usable.
 Do this *before* importing py5.
 If you import py5 without
 doing this, py5 will run the magic for you after giving you a polite warning.

 That magic command should not be run on non-OSX machines.
 If you need your